Quick start

 - Index → Default blog layout

-- Page → Default for the single page of the “page” post type
+- Pages → Default for the single page of the “page” post type

-- Single → Default for the single post of the “post” post type, i.e. blog posts
+- Single posts → Default for the single post of the “post” post type, i.e. blog posts

 - Single without post header → Available for the “post” post type